Eskdale, North Yorkshire

 Eskdale is a valley running west to east from Westerdale on the North York Moors to Whitby on the Yorkshire Coast of England.

 Formed during the last major ice age, it has a classic U-shaped valley formation caused by the action of glaciers carving away the rock.

-Eskdale is named after its river which in Celtic means water or stream.
+Eskdale is named after its river, which in Celtic means "water" or "stream".
 The dale carries the River Esk from the "Esklets" above Westerdale to the sea at Whitby.
-The tops of its steep-sided valleys are noted for their heather moorland, whilst below the land is mainly split between pasture for cows and Swaledale sheep and arable crops such as Oil seed rape.
+The tops of its steep-sided valleys are noted for their heather moorland, whilst below the land is mainly split between pasture for cows and Swaledale sheep and arable crops such as oilseed rape.